neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-week/index.md

 - **July 14th 2025**: Applicants are notified of acceptance
 :::

+To maximise our impact, we aim to select participants that would benefit the most from the event, and that can bring the experience back to a diverse set of fields.
+Please be specific in your application and tailor it to the main track(s) that you are planning to attend.

 ## Schedule

 Sessions will run daily between **10:00** and **17:00**.